 Men’s Red & Black Stripe Buccaneer Pirate Pants Costume

 Medieval Renaissance Pirate Swordsman Pants

 The perfect pirate pants for a swashbuckling swarthy sword fighting pirate.
 Pair these black pirate swordsman pants with a full sleeve red pirate shirt, a wide red pirate sash, a cavalier pirate hat and a pair of knee-high foldover pirate boots for a pirate costume that will make the ladies swoon at any pirate event.

-This style of swordsmen pantaloon pants were first seen on swordsmen in Spain in the early 16th century.
-During the Renaissance the Spaniards were the forerunners for many of the popular men’s fashions.
+This style of swordsmen pantaloon pants was first seen on swordsmen in Spain in the early 16th century.
+During the Renaissance, the Spaniards were the forerunners for many of the popular men’s fashions.
 They were also the designers of the swords used by the swordsmen all across Europe.

 By the first third of the 1500s, the style had caught on with the Italians and the Germans with some slight modifications and several variations.

 The Germans added slashes to the pantaloons and more gathered bands at intervals starting at the knee and ending at the ankles.
 By the late 16th century, the Germans had changed the pantaloons to balloon out from the waist to the knees with elaborate designs and embellishments.